 We aim to give pupils all of the knowledge, skills and practical experience that will equip them for a successful career at the Bar.
 Upon successful completion of the initial 12-month period pupils will be invited to apply for a third six.
 In order to maximise a pupil’s opportunity to consolidate relationships with solicitors and to develop a thriving practice, any decision as to tenancy would not ordinarily take place until a pupil has been on their feet for 10-12 months.

-Applications for pupillage with Mountford Chambers commencing in 2022 or 2023:
+Applications for pupillage with Mountford Chambers commencing in 2024:

-We intend to offer two pupillages to start in October 2022, and two to start in October 2023, each with an award of £40,000.
+We intend to offer up to three pupillages to start in October 2024, each with an award of £40,000.

-Closing date for applications by 2pm on 9th February 2022
+Closing date for applications is 8th February 2023

 Applicants will also be notified if they are either reserve candidates or rejected.